moleculerjs/site/source/docs/usage.md

 ---

 # Create your first microservice
-This example shows you how to create a small service with an `add` action which can add two numbers.
+This example shows you how to create a small service with a `math` service which is able to add two numbers.

 ```js
 const { ServiceBroker } = require("moleculer");